 ---|---|---|

-Spoken order and rudder begin moving in opposite directions | WRONG HELM banner (with a short audible signal, advisory only) | Alerts pilot, master, and helmsman that the wheel is the wrong way and must be corrected at once |
+Spoken order and rudder begin moving in opposite directions | Clear on‑screen advisory flagging a steering mismatch; brief attention tone; advisory only—officers remain fully in control. | Alerts pilot, master, and helmsman that the wheel is the wrong way and must be corrected at once |

 The cue is informational only; it does not lock controls or require an acknowledgement.